ArturKarbone/cleancode-samples/01. Orders Report/README.md

   }
 ```

 Turn **orders_within_range** into a local or a private function, since the function contains details.
-Extract from temp to query.
+Extract temp to query.
 One method with two lines turned into two methods one line each (Usually it is an improvement).
 We can reuse it.
 Programmers read code.
-Extracting to a function gives as a hint - the details are not important + simplifies reading.
+Extracting to a function gives us a hint - the details are not important + simplifies reading.

 after: